a2ap/a2a4j/a2a4j-spring-boot-starter/a2a4j-server-spring-boot-starter/README.md

 Your A2A server will be available at the configured URL with the following endpoints:

-- `GET /.well-known/agent.json` - Agent card discovery
+- `GET /.well-known/agent.json` - Agent Card discovery
-- `POST /a2a/server` - JSON-RPC endpoint for synchronous requests
+- `POST /a2a/server` - JSON-RPC endpoint for synchronous and streaming requests
-- `POST /a2a/server/stream` - Server-Sent Events endpoint for streaming requests

 ## Configuration Properties